-This course explores individuals throughout the lifespan in the areas of cognitive, personality, physical and social development specifically through the examination of various theories.
-Understanding development crises, specific interventions, and optimal wellness are key content areas within this course.
-Additionally, this course provides a framework for understanding the impact of various situational, environmental, and sociocultural factors on individuals and their families and communities.
+framework for understanding the impact of various situational, environmental, and sociocultural factors on individuals and their families and communities.
 This course is designed to encourage the student to understand and critique human development models and theories in light of a Christian worldview as well as to interact with some significant contemporary issues in human development as they relate to Scripture.
-Additionally, this course will provide the student with an understanding of the physical, mental, emotional, sociocultural, and spiritual aspects of human development while examining one's own developmental issues.
+Additionally, this course will provide the student with an understanding of the physical, mental, emotional, sociocultural, and spiritual aspects of human development while interventions, and optimal wellness are key content areas within this course.
+Additionally, this course provides a